DoSomething/rogue/docs/endpoints/posts.md

 Posts are returned in reverse chronological order.

-Only admins and post owners will have `tags`, `source`, `remote_addr`, and hidden posts (posts that are tagged 'Hide In Gallery') returned in the response.
+Only admins and post owners will have `tags`, `source`, `remote_addr` (which will be `000.000.00.00` for all posts in compliance with GDPR), and hidden posts (posts that are tagged 'Hide In Gallery') returned in the response.

 Anonymous requests will only return accepted posts.
 Logged-in users can see accepted posts & any of their own pending or rejected posts.
 Staff can see anything!